 3) How could we improve the ways our team works together?

 - Work habits

-Besides the immense value that as a Manager you receive from asking these types of questions, your team member will feel listened to and respected, which of course builds trust, engagement and performance.
+Besides the immense value you receive from asking these types of questions, your team member will feel listened to and respected ( which builds trust, engagement and performance).

 Meetings need to be scheduled at a frequency that suits you both.
-So don’t have weekly meetings with everyone in your team just because.
-Ask your team members what works for them, and also have your own thoughts on frequency.
+Don’t have weekly meetings with everyone in your team just because.
+Ask your team members what works for them and also have your own thoughts on frequency.

-Often, those in roles which are more “firefighting”, project based, or are new to the role or company will need weekly 1-1s.
-For others who have a more consistent workload, or are experienced in the role or organisation, they may only need fortnightly or monthly meetings.
-The key is to do what works for both of you ; and check from time to time that the frequency is still appropriate.
+Often, those in roles which are more “fire fighting”, project-based, or are new to the role/company, will need weekly 1-to–1s.
+For others who have a more consistent workload or are experienced in the role/organisation, might just need fortnightly or monthly meetings.
+The key is doing what works for both of you and checking from time to time that the frequency is still appropriate.

 The most important part of scheduling these meetings is ATTENDING them!
 If you schedule meetings and then continually reschedule, cancel, or just don’t turn up, what message is that sending to your team members?

-Your 1-1 meetings should receive the same important level as a meeting with the CEO, or a customer.
-Only reschedule if you absolutely have to, and make sure you stick to the rescheduled time.
+Your 1–to-1 meetings should receive the same level of importance as a meeting with the CEO or a customer.
+Only reschedule if you absolutely have to and make sure you stick to the rescheduled time.

 Ultimately, your team members just want to be heard and feel valued.
 (Especially in today’s circumstances).
 Making time for your team through consistent 1-on-1s and actively listening to their thoughts only stands to benefit your company.